 When an end user or administrator wants to deploy an operator using OLM, they create a Subscription.
 For example, here is a Subscription manifest:

-apiVersion: operators.coreos.com/v1alpha1 kind: Subscription metadata: name: sample-subscription namespace: my-operators spec: channel: preview name: sampleoperator source: sample-operator sourceNamespace: my-operators
+apiVersion: operators.coreos.com/v1alpha1 kind: Subscription metadata: name: sample-subscription namespace: my-operators spec: channel: candidate name: sampleoperator source: sample-operator sourceNamespace: my-operators

 Note that exactly which operator version is deployed can depend on more than what you specify in the Subscription.
 On initial install, OLM will always attempt to install whatever is the head of the specified channel by default.
 Settings within the operator’s CSV also are used by OLM to determine exactly which operator version OLM will deploy or upgrade.